Visit & Vote! 7th Annual Gingerbread Invitational: Environments Examined

-The Rockwell Museum is pleased to announce the Seventh Annual Gingerbread Invitational − a fun, artful gingerbread competition for baking enthusiasts and community members of all skill levels.
+The Rockwell Museum is pleased to present the Seventh Annual Gingerbread Invitational − a fun, artful gingerbread competition for baking enthusiasts and community members of all skill levels.

-We invite you to enter your innovative design for the chance to be one of (up to) 12 artists featured in a special holiday exhibition.
+The public is invited to see 9 spectacular gingerbread creations, created by community bakers.
+Visit today to cast your vote for the Community Choice Award in this year’s Gingerbread Invitational.
 This year, Rockwell programming and exhibitions revolve around the theme of Environments Examined.
-In this spirit, design a gingerbread creation inspired by the natural and built and social environment of our unique Finger Lakes region – consider the vistas, cityscapes, landmarks and local natural wonders in your creation!
+In this spirit, bakers designed a gingerbread creation inspired by the environments of our unique Finger Lakes region – considering the vistas, cityscapes, landmarks and local natural wonders!

 By Marie Roller

 The Traylor-Milano family created a gingerbread respite in the shape of the home of Anne of Green Gables.
 Gina says that the peaceful happiness that you pick up on over and over in the story whenever she returns home from her adventures is something every child should be able to relate to.
 Crossing the threshold of her home was a return to a “wholesome, simple life…and the steadfast abiding love that was there for her.”
 This family hopes that Gingerbread Invitational guests this year will feel inspired to create a similar restful retreat in their own homes.

 Students:Micaela Becker, Dalton Bennett, William Hager, Hunter Hager, Chelsea Keech, Sophie Knapp, Lauren Nichols, Chloe Smith, Liberty Taft, Claire Thompson, Aronlee Towsley, Jason Zheng